Indigenous Languages and Cultures Program — Northern Aboriginal Broadcasting

 grant_single_labels|admissibility

-• Must provide broadcast communications north of the Hamelin Line defined at the 55th parallel
+- The applicant must provide broadcast communications north of the Hamelin Line, which is the 55th parallel.

 grant_eligibility_criteria|who_can_apply